Jug in the Form of a Head, Self-Portrait: Background

 There is no conclusive evidence that the unpredictable Gauguin attacked his equally temperamental friend that day.

 When Vincent's brother Theo arrived at the Arles hospital a few days later—after being informed of the event by Gauguin—he spoke of Vincent's irrationality, high fever and apparent "madness" in the days before the mutilation.
 From his hospital bed, Van Gogh asked for Gauguin continually over the next number of days, but the Frenchman stayed away.
-He had told one of the policeman attending the case when van Gogh was discovered unconscious, "Be kind enough, Monsieur, to awaken this man with great care, and if he asks for me tell him I have left for Paris; the sight of me might prove fatal for him."
+He had told one of the policemen attending the case when van Gogh was discovered unconscious, "Be kind enough, Monsieur, to awaken this man with great care, and if he asks for me, tell him I have left for Paris; the sight of me might prove fatal for him."
 From accounts related by Gauguin to friends on his arrival back in Paris a few days later, it has been suggested that he also associated the amputation with Gethsemane.

 On December 28, two days after his return to Paris, Gauguin went to the dawn execution of the criminal Prado.
-Van Gogh and Gauguin had talked about Prado's high profile trial.
+Van Gogh and Gauguin had talked about Prado's high-profile trial.
 Prado had murdered a prostitute and Gauguin thought his trial unjust, a view he shared with Friedrich Nietzsche who refers to him in his last "madness letter".
 Both Prado and the equally infamous murderer Pranzini were at one time patrons at the Parisian café Le Tambourin where Van Gogh had exhibited Japanese prints.
 The execution left a deep mark on the artist and soured the artist's view of humanity.
-According to Gauguin's account the execution was botched; the first strike of the guillotine's blade missed Prado's neck and carved off a portion of his face.
-The man rose from the head-board in agony and shock and had to be forced back into position before the second attempt removed his head.
+According to Gauguin's account, the execution was botched; the first strike of the guillotine's blade missed Prado's neck and carved off a portion of his face.
+The man rose from the headboard in agony and shock and had to be forced back into position before the second attempt to remove his head.
 However contemporary news reports of the execution make no mention of this.

-Gauguin's attendance at the execution was as a result of the deep shock left by Van Gogh's self-mutilation.
+Gauguin's attendance at the execution was a result of the deep shock left by Van Gogh's self-mutilation.
 Writer Jerome Winer suggests that Gauguin may have felt guilty over his treatment of Van Gogh to identify with Prado.
 According to Bradley Collins, "There is no question that Gauguin would have strongly associated Vincent with the execution".
 Collins continues, "If Gauguin had been terrified by the sight of the near-dead Vincent curled up in his bloody sheets, he may have had the counterphobic desire to reassure himself of his courage by taking an unflinching look at Prado's execution.
 He may also have wanted to glory in his own innocence and another's guilt."